NewportDataProject/npt-hurricane-surge/README.md

 ### Political Impact
 Map hurricane surge to congressional districts (use statewide datasets).
 ### Sociological Impact
 Based on census data, is there any socioeconomic bias to storm impact?
+Working on the analysis in [this script](/census_impact.py)